 - When you can define rules from a few samples, but it is difficult to scan millions of data sets for a better prediction.

-Machine learning can be used for both the above scenarios as it brings out a mathematical model containing rules and can solve large-scale problems.
+Machine learning model integration can be used for both above scenarios as it brings out a mathematical model containing rules and can solve large-scale problems.

 Building a machine learning application is an iterative process and follows a set of sequences.
 Below are the steps involved in for developing machine learning applications: